wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 - FROM_ATTRIBUTE

   This will pull the value from one of the attributes declared in the SAML assertion received from the server.
-Youâ€™ll need to specify the name of the SAML assertion attribute to use within the `attribute` XML attribute.
+You¡¯ll need to specify the name of the SAML assertion attribute to use within the `attribute` XML attribute.

-##### RoleIdentifiers Element
+##### RoleIdentifiers Element {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/saml/java/general-config/roleidentifiers_element.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/saml/java/general-config/roleidentifiers_element.adoc)